Xylopyrographer/STAC/Documentation/Peripheral Mode Application Note.md

 This allows the opportunity for developers to use a STAC running in its normal state to provide tally information to another piece of gear.

-To do this, connect a cable to the GROVE port, apply power and monitor the state of pins G26 and G32.
+To do this, connect a cable to the GROVE port, power up the STAC and monitor the state of pins G26 and G32.

 This could allow the STAC to: